Lethal-Lemurs/Bangazon-Api/README.md

 * POST You can enter a new order by running a Post call to `http://localhost:8000/api/v1/orders/new`
     * This requires all the same data as a Put.
-    * The order_date field is auto-generated with the current date.
 ### Employees

 * GET You can access a list of all employees by running a Get call to `http://localhost:8000/api/v1/employees`